compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-10.md

 # Variants GATK

 * We see a C→T variant light up in red for the tumor but not the normal.
 What do you think is happening in 2_tumor_normal_m2.bam?
 > Compared to the reference, the tumor cells present the C→T variant (location_ chr17:7.674.220), while the tumor not.
-This is clear since all the tumor samples aligned reads display this variant while the control (normal) samples reads do not (i.e. present a C at this location). \
+This is clear since all the tumor samples aligned reads display this variant while the control (normal) samples reads do not (i.e. present a C at this location).

-Cross-sample contamination, meaning that we have DNA from the tumor as well as the normal samples?
-This is supported by the contamination calculation done in step 3.1.2 (with a contamination ~0.0191).
-Looking at the filtered BAM file, we don't have the mix between C and T any more but just the variants.

 * What does the coverage tell you ?
 > IGV displays the matching coverage tracks and informs us about the number of reads covering each base.
 In this particular case, we have a coverage of 131 reads for the C→T variant (40% C, 60% T).